ray-project/ray/doc/source/cluster/quickstart.rst

 This quick start demonstrates the capabilities of the Ray cluster.
 Using the Ray cluster, we'll take a sample application designed to run on a laptop and scale it up in the cloud.
 Ray will launch clusters and scale Python with just a few commands.

+For launching Ray cluster manually,  you can refer to the :ref:`Launching Cloud Clusters <cluster-cloud>`

 About the demo
 --------------